robyngit/metacatui-status/README.md

 Navigate to the new status page at http://localhost:1313/name-of-new-instance/

 5. Once you are satisfied with the changes, commit and push the changes to the repository.
 GitHub actions will rebuild the site and deploy it to the gh-pages branch.
 The status pages will be updated within a few minutes!

+## Time formats ⏰

+\* The date and time format for the "downSince" field is in the format `YYYY-MM-DDTHH:MM:SS`.
+For example, `2024-01-01T12:00:00`.
+Without a timezone specified, Hugo will interpret this as the timeZone set in `hugo.yaml` ("America/Los_Angeles").
+To specify a different timezone, use the format `YYYY-MM-DDTHH:MM:SS-04:00` `YYYY-MM-DDTHH:MM:SSZ` for UTC.